dmstern/likers-blocker/README.md

 ## Installation

-* Go to the [releases](https://github.com/dmstern/likers-blocker/releases) tab and download the `.crx` file from the latest release und "assets".
+* Go to the [releases](https://github.com/dmstern/likers-blocker/releases) tab and download the `.crx` file from the latest release under "assets".
 * In Chrome navigate to `chrome://extensions`.
 * turn on the developer mode (with the toggle button in the top right corner)
 * drag and drop the downloaded `.crx` file into the extensions page